 Although converting to concierge practice may not result in a huge salary increase, it can lead to potential cost savings.
 Since you’ll presumably have fewer patients, you may be able to operate effectively with a decreased staff or a smaller office.

 At this point, you may be wondering whether transitioning to concierge medicine is worth the effort.
 For many doctors, including concierge medicine advocate Dr. Steven Knope, the answer is a resounding yes.

 “I really didn’t have any conflict over making the move to concierge medicine.
 I had fought the HMOs and insurance oligopolies for years.
 I knew that the system was corrupt, and I learned that I could not change that system.”

 Dr. Steven Knope, author and internist

-That said, concierge medicine may not be ideal for everyone.
+That said, this style of medicine may not be ideal for everyone.
 According to Dan Behroozi, executive vice president of business development and operations at MDVIP, the most sought-after types of physicians for the concierge medicine model include internists, family practice, endocrinology and cardiology.